MicrosoftDocs/winui-api/microsoft.ui.xaml.controls.primitives/commandbarflyoutcommandbarautomationproperties_getcontroltype_1868460381.md

 public static Windows.UI.Xaml.Automation.Peers.AutomationControlType GetControlType (Windows.UI.Xaml.UIElement element);
 -->

 ## -description

+Retrieves the control type for the specified object.

 ## -parameters

 ### -param element

+The object to get the control type for.

 ## -returns

+The control type for the specified object.

 ## -remarks

 ## -see-also

 ## -examples